erisprotocol/contracts-terra/contracts/amp-governance/voting_escrow/README.md

 ### `user_voting_power_at`

-Returns the user's vxASTRO balance at a specific timestamp (in seconds).
+Returns the user's vAMP balance at a specific timestamp (in seconds).

 Request: